NexusOnePlus/Iconizer/README.md

 ### Prerequisites

 - Windows 10/11
-- .NET 9.0 or higher
+- .NET 7.0 or higher
 - JetBrains Rider or Visual Studio 2022 (for development)

 ### Installation

+Iconizer is currently in development.
+To try it out:

-1. Download the latest release from the [Releases](https://github.com/NexusOnePlus/iconizer/releases) page
+1. Clone the repository
-2. Run the installer and follow the on-screen instructions
+2. Build the application from source following the developer instructions below
-3. Launch Iconizer from the Start menu
+3. We'll provide installer packages once we reach our first release

 ### For Developers